 The PLSR for temperature also produced a highly significant single component model with similar explanatory (R2Y) and predictive (Q2) power to the precipitation PLSR.
 VIP scores and predictive component loadings indicate a negative relationship between temperature and Vcmax, AN, WUE, Rdark and leaf thickness and a positive relationship with LDMC.
 Unlike the first principal component, physical leaf traits are not correlated on this predictive axis and there is a positive relationship between temperature and LDMC, but a slight negative relationship with thickness.
 Plants living in hotter climates therefore have more dense and thin leaves compared to plants from cooler climates.

+Comparison of PCA regression to PLS regression

 If our question of interest is “are there leaf trait–climate associations?”, then PLSR is an appropriate approach that tells us there is a small, but highly significant relationship between leaf traits and both precipitation and temperature.
 The main axis of co-variation with temperature is quite different from that with precipitation and neither are very similar to the main axis of overall variation (i.e. PC1).
 These differences are not surprising given that PCA is agnostic to habitat variables (temperature, precipitation) while PLSR is explicitly attempting to explain co-variation with habitat variables.

 Table 1.
 Loadings from the first two principal components from PCA (PC1, PC2) and the first predictive component from PLSR (P1).
 VIP scores greater than 1 indicate the importance of a variable in the PLSR model.